StevenBlack/k7waterfront/topic/__WaveSailingInKingstonHarbour.md

 ---

-<p>This map of wave sailing spots was put together by long time wave sailor ''Phil Harvey''.
-It shows the location of the sites, and arrows indicate the best wind directions for each site. </p>
+This map of wave sailing spots was put together by long time wave sailor **Phil Harvey**.
+It shows the location of the sites, and arrows indicate the best wind directions for each site.

-<p>In the text below, the normal wave heights at each site are the expected values for these directions in 25 knots of wind. </p>
+In the text below, the normal wave heights at each site are the expected values for these directions in 25 knots of wind.
 <a name="Map Top"></a>

 Map is Clickable<br>

 <map name="surfsites">
 <area onmouseover="West Everett Break" shape="RECT" target="" alt="West Everett Break" coords="177,52,299,74" href="#West Everett Break">
 <area onmouseover="Brothers Shoal Break" shape="RECT" target="" alt="Brothers Shoal Break" coords="41,138,172,160" href="#Brothers Shoal Break">